 It's why I struggled for 12 months to get a graduate level job.
-I did not have enough experience in the career I dreamed of pursuing.
+I did not have enough experience on my CV in the career I dreamed of pursuing.

 So after university, I worked in a local pub.
 Yes, I had easy access to crisps and fine ale, and a fish and chips that had been described in a local paper as 'delightful'.

 However employers tend to now fill graduate positions with former placement students and interns, rather than with the chap that serves them in the Dog and Duck.